kxylas/StudySyncAI_SPGr4/README.md

 - **Database Connection Issues**: Verify your PostgreSQL service is running and check the credentials in your `.env` file
 - **OpenAI API Errors**: Ensure your API key is valid and has sufficient credits
 - **Port Conflicts**: If port 5000 is already in use, you can modify the port in `server/index.ts`

+## Documentation and Diagrams

+The repository contains important documentation assets that are only accessible via the file system (not in the app navigation):

+- **System Architecture Diagram**: View the system architecture in `attached_assets/system_architecture_diagram.svg`
+- **User Flow Diagram**: View the user flow in `attached_assets/user_flow_diagram.svg`
+- **Project Requirements**: Check hardware and software requirements in `project_requirements.txt`
+- **Training Data**: Examine the sample data in `attached_assets/training_data.txt` and `attached_assets/graduate_data.txt`

+These files provide technical documentation and are intentionally not included in the application navigation for end-users.